mayeedwin/twitterbot/README.md

 ### Install twit

-The library that lets us talk to Twitter
+Install twit while in the ./bot/ folder.
+The library that lets us talk to Twitter.

 ```bash
 npm i twit